 Happy memories in our cave guesthouse

-Mixed in with the tourist guesthouses were other cave homes where gypsy families lived and many of them were not renovated to appear as fancy as the tourist ones.
-In much of Europe areas where gypsies live tend to have higher incidents of crime but other than a few innocuous encounters with a few intoxicated gypsy men, we never had any issues.
+Mixed in with the tourist guesthouses were other cave homes where gypsy families lived, many of which had not been renovated to the same level of sophistication.
+While it’s common for areas inhabited by gypsies in Europe to experience higher incidents of crime, we didn’t encounter any issues during our stay.
+Our only interactions were a few innocuous encounters with some intoxicated gypsy men.

 A cave home